-There is one, continuous story of Homo, and its theme is the Gift.
-This is what sets Homo in a special place in creation: that we can grasp the gift and consciously live in it.
-We can rejoice in it and help foster it.
-Above all, we can celebrate it.
+There is one continuous story of Homo and its theme is the Gift.
+This is what sets Homo in a special place in creation: that we can grasp the Gift and consciously live it.
+We can rejoice within it and help foster it.
+Above all we can celebrate it.

 No, I’m not talking about Christianity.
-Christianity missed the boat!
-Between them, Judaism and Christianity invented a horrific story—the cosmic tug-of-war between good and evil—thus launching the Mediterranean world, and eventually the entire world, on an insane morality tale ending in cataclysm.
+Christianity missed the boat.
+Between them, Judaism, Christianity, and Islam invented a horrific story—the cosmic tug-of-war between Good and Evil—thus launching the Mediterranean world and eventually the entire world on an insane morality tale ending in cataclysm.

 It’s all in words.
-Language is the genie responsible for this mad narrative.
-Language got us into this mess and only the ancient language of the gift and grace can get us out.
-Man’s original language and consciousness invoked Presence.
+Language is the genie responsible for this unhinged narrative.
+Language got us into this mess and only the ancient language of the Gift and Grace can get us out.
+Mankind’s original language and consciousness invoked Presence.
 One might also call it Full Participation.
-Any other “language” is a counterfeit.
+Any other language is a counterfeit.

 Modern man (“modern” since the Neolithic) lives in a dream spun by spurious language.
 The dream has turned to nightmare—the long loneliness, Loren Eiseley called it.
 Loneliness punctuated with frenzies of genocidal madness.
 Writing to Marietta Baroness von Nordeck in September 1917 as the “terrible, incomprehensible” Great War devoured everything he held dear, Rilke, desperate to find grace, called for a “new acoustic—a more open air and a wider space.”
 Adding darkly, “I grant you that only at the price of this prospect do I care to live on.
 Without it, everything that happens must remain like a mountain lying over us.”1